Aliases for DGKE Gene

 GeneCards Summary for DGKE Gene

 DGKE (Diacylglycerol Kinase, Epsilon 64kDa) is a Protein Coding gene.
-Diseases associated with DGKE include nephrotic syndrome, type 7 and immunoglobulin-mediated membranoproliferative glomerulonephritis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with DGKE include immunoglobulin-mediated membranoproliferative glomerulonephritis and atypical hemolytic-uremic syndrome with dgke deficiency.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
 An important paralog of this gene is DGKI.

 UniProtKB/Swiss-Prot for DGKE Gene